xiang-ji-ncsu/xiang-ji-ncsu.github.io/Publication/index.markdown

 Advisor: Dr. Jeff Thorne, Bioinformatics Research Center, NC State University

 This is my main project.
 We are trying to develop phylogenetic model counting amount of inter-locus gene conversion (IGC) in the evolution of multi-gene families.
 Our current program works for smallest multi-gene family (only 2 members).
-Our paper has been accepted by MBE (Molecular Biology and Evolution).
+Our [paper](http://mbe.oxfordjournals.org/content/early/2016/06/11/molbev.msw114.short?rss=1) is published in MBE (Molecular Biology and Evolution).

 Here is the [github repository](https://github.com/xji3/JGT_MBE_2016).